 - the wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
 Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-This will however need to be balanced with the school's or college's duty and responsibilities to protect other children. - the nature of the alleged incident(s), including whether a crime may have been committed and/or whether HSB has been displayed. - the ages of the children involved. - the developmental stages of the children involved.

-- any power imbalance between the children.
+Children can ask for information of sexual violence to be anonymous, but we must recognise this and take into account whether this is appropriate.
+This will however need to be balanced with the school's or college's duty and responsibilities to protect other children. - the nature of the alleged incident(s), including whether a crime may have been committed and/or whether HSB has been displayed. - the ages of the children involved. - the developmental stages of the children involved. - any power imbalance between the children.
 For example, is the alleged perpetrator(s) significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature); - that sexual violence and sexual harassment can take place within intimate personal relationships between peers. - are there ongoing risks to the victim, other children, adult students or school or college staff; and, - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation. - Understand intra-familial Harms, and any necessary support for siblings following incidents. - The need for the schools/UTC to be part of discussions with statutory safeguarding partners.
+Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature); - that sexual violence and sexual harassment can take place within intimate personal relationships between peers. - are there ongoing risks to the victim, other children, adult students or school or college staff; and, - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation. - Understand intra-familial Harms, and any necessary support for siblings following incidents. - The need for the schools/UTC to be part of discussions with statutory safeguarding partners. - Once an incident has occurred, it is appropriate to look at completing a risk assessment to learn from each case e.g. making a location safer.